 dr. sarah-marie belcastro, President, holds a Ph.D. in mathematics from the University of Michigan and has taught courses across the undergraduate curriculum at eight colleges and universities over the last 20 years.
 She has taught mathematics enrichment to secondary students through The Art of Problem Solving and taught at the Hampshire College Summer Studies in Mathematics for a decade, where she also co-directed the program for 4.5 years. sarah-marie has written a textbook (Discrete Mathematics with Ducks) and co-edited two volumes on mathematics and fiber arts (Making Mathematics with Needlework and Crafting by Concepts).
 She is excited to help more opportunities for more talented students come into being.

 Dr. Hannah Alpert, Clerk, completed a Ph.D. in mathematics from MIT in Spring 2016 under the supervision of Larry Guth, focusing on geometry.
-She is a Zassenhaus Assistant Professor at Auburn University and held an NSF postdoctoral research fellowship.
+She is a an Assistant Professor at Auburn University and held an NSF postdoctoral research fellowship.
 Her undergraduate degree is from the University of Chicago.
-Her recent honors include the AWM Alice T. Schafer Prize and honorable mention for the AMS-MAA-SIAM Morgan Prize.
+Her honors include the AWM Alice T. Schafer Prize and honorable mention for the AMS-MAA-SIAM Morgan Prize.
 She participated in mathematics enrichment programs as a high-school student (where she was taught by sarah-marie, Emily, and Josh) and now wants to help bring the joy she experienced to others.

 Joan M. Belcastro, Treasurer, holds a master's degree in Accounting from the University of Iowa and was a licensed CPA for many years in the state of Iowa, where she taught accounting at Northeast Iowa Community College for 25 years.
 She maintains books, monitors organizational finances, and advises the board of Mathematical Staircase on financial matters.
 Yes, she is sarah-marie's mom.
 Also, she is far more qualified than anyone else we know to maintain books and monitor organizational finances.